openl2m/openl2m/docs/installation/ldap.rst

 This guide explains how to implement *optional* LDAP authentication using an external server.
 User authentication will fall back to built-in Django users in the event of a failure.

+If you do *NOT* want to enable this feature, and only use local application accounts, simple ignore the rest of this page!

 Requirements
 ------------